From Kowboy to Voile, the splitboard world is still evolving

 Honoring 10th Mountain Division

-Last season, Minturn-based Weston Snowboards, in conjunction with Venture Snowboards, designed a special edition splitboard to pay homage to the 10th Mountain Division, featuring the logos of the mountain troops that trained at Camp Hale.
+Last season, Minturn-based Weston Snowboards, in conjunction with Venture Snowboards, designed a special edition splitboard to pay homage to the 10th Mountain Division, featuring the logos of the mountain troops who trained at Camp Hale.
 The company has donated one of these boards to the Colorado Ski & Snowboard Museum and you can see it on display at the museum.

 Some companies now offer splitboard-specific bindings, designed to reduce the weight associated with the adapter plate/standard binding combination.
 This reduced weight increases the range and duration of extended uphill climbs, while the lower foot bed also increases the feel for the board.